google/rust-crate-audits/auditing_standards.md

 Requires **Unsafe Rust expertise**

 Crates with this criteria contain unsafe Rust code which doesn't uphold the typical standards required for unsafe code.
-They MAY pose a risk of causing undefined behavior, and probably should be allowed on a case-by-case basis based on usage.
+They pose a nontrivial, but not necessarily unacceptable risk of causing undefined behavior.
+Projects are encouraged to allow the use of these crates on a case-by-case basis, based on their own specific constraints.

 #### Criteria guidelines